babak0032/babak-esmaeili/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at the [AMLab](https://amlab.science.uva.nl/), advised by Professor [Jan-Willem van de Meent](https://jwvdm.github.io/).
+I am postdoc at [Generative AI group at the Eindhoven University of Technology (TU/e)](https://generativeai-tue.github.io/), advised by [Jakub M. Tomczak](https://jmtomczak.github.io/).
+I did my PhD at [AMLab](https://amlab.science.uva.nl/) at University of Amsterdam where I was advised by [Jan-Willem van de Meent](https://jwvdm.github.io/).
 I started my PhD at Northeastern University where I was for 4 years before transferring to University of Amsterdam.
 I got my MSc in Data Science at the University of Edinburgh.
 I did my BSc in Artificial Intelligence and Computer Science at the same University.

 I am interested in deep generative models and how we can guide them towards learning useful representations for downstream tasks.
 I am also interested in the intersection of information theory and representation learning.
 I am also a big fan of probabilistic programming which provides many cool opportunities for abstracting probabilistic models and inference.